Seraphiana/SecretaryProblemSimulator/README.md

 assemble a solution set item by item until we're done then return

 the view will need to provide some methods for the controller, insert this into the loop at the end, I guess.

+Bluh Bluh Bluh get rid of all of that.
+Start over (kind of)

+        GUI
+         |
+        Display
+         |
+        Controller - Algorithm
+         |        \    |?
+        Oracle    Randomiser

+so, the Gui is a thing, using javafx.
+The Display sends it stuff to use and look pretty
+    I need to work out how this works.

+the controller is an actual controller (Woo!)

+the algorithm says what to do each time (like, the algorithm itself)

+the oracle tells you whether a given value is allowable.

+the randomiser gets told what size set you want to use, and randomises the order, gives all that list to the algorithm.

+now add a factory: will let me add different kinds of matroid (eg vectors)